Rio Tinto unfazed by falling iron ore prices, says CEO

 Walsh said the low production cost had also secured enough margins to materially increase shareholder returns.

 Rio Tinto is on track to lift output 9 percent to 290 million tonnes ahead of a push to 360 million tonnes.
-That ranks the Anglo-Australian company number two in size behind Brazil's Vale (VALE5.SA), with BHP (BHP.AX) a distant third.
+That ranks the Anglo-Australian company number two in size behind Brazil's Vale, with BHP a distant third.

 GLENCORE LURKING